 In terms of features and image quality, the Insta360 Link is practically unmatched.
 However, it’s also one of the more expensive webcams you can buy.

-Theis another camera-attached-to-gimbal concept.
+The Obsbot Tiny is another camera-attached-to-gimbal concept.
 It also costs $100 less than the Insta360 Link, but only has a 1080p resolution.

 How long will it last?